Centenary’s Artistic Director and Chairman of the Fine Arts Department Stars in Funnyman

 02/17/2016, 10:34 AM

-Hackettstown, N.J. – Centenary College’s Professor of Theatre Arts Carl Wallnau has been cast to play Chick Sherman in Funnyman, a world premiere by Bruce Graham.
+Hackettstown, N.J. – Centenary University’s Professor of Theatre Arts Carl Wallnau has been cast to play Chick Sherman in Funnyman, a world premiere by Bruce Graham.
 Held at one of Philadelphia’s leading theatres, The Arden Theater Co., The production is currently running until March 6, 2015.